These mermaid drawings were a pleasure to produce even though I still have a lot to learn in regard to any type of portrait or anatomy drawing.

 Mermen also existed apparently.
 I have to admit, I didn't come across any mention of mermen while I was growing up.
 However, I always did have a fascination for mermaids.

-References to mermaids can be found in poetry, and of course, there are some beautiful drawings of mermaids as well.
+References to mermaids can be found in poetry or movies and there are some beautiful drawings of mermaids as well.

 Do you have your own sketchbook?
 By sketching consistently, you will improve all the time.

-I also spend a lot of time scrutinizing profiles on tv but that's just a habit of mine because I'm trying to work out how to draw people.
+I also spend a lot of time scrutinizing profiles on tv but that's just a habit of mine because I'm trying to work out how to draw people in an easy way.

-If you start observing and practicing, you will successfully produce mermaid drawings and anything else for that matter.
+If you start observing and practicing, you will successfully master mermaid drawings and anything else for that matter.

 Avoid making excuses for yourself by thinking that you weren't born with an artistic streak.
 If you have a desire to draw (like I do), you will be able to draw.
 All it takes is persistence, faith and practice.

-Even when my drawings aren't very good, it doesn't deter me, I just move on to another drawing.
-This is the mindset you need to have when you want to succeed.
+Even when my drawings aren't very good, it doesn't deter me, I just move on to another subject and draw until I achieve satisfaction.
+This is the mindset you need to have if you want to succeed.